Frolik's pair sends Flames past Bruins - TSN.ca

 The Canadian Press

-CALGARY — Michael Frolik scored a pair of goals for the Calgary Flames in a 5-2 win over the visiting Boston Bruins on Wednesday.
+CALGARY — A healthy scratch for the Calgary Flames in their previous game, Michael Frolik scored twice in a 5-2 win over the visiting Boston Bruins on Wednesday.

-The veteran winger had been a healthy scratch in Calgary's previous game — a 3-2 overtime win over the host Colorado Avalanche on Saturday.
+"It feels good when you can help the team win the game," the veteran winger said.

+Frolik had to watch his teammates edge the Avalanche 3-2 in overtime Saturday in Colorado.

 Johnny Gaudreau collected his 100th NHL career goal and rookie defenceman Juusu Valimaki scored his first for the Flames (4-2-0).
 Matthew Tkachuk scored on an empty net.